 Rotavirus is a

-especially in infants and young children.
-Childcare centers are a common site of outbreaks.
+It usually affects infants and young children.
+Childcare centers are a common site

 Rotavirus Immunization Schedule

-The vaccine, which is a liquid given by mouth, is recommended at ages 2 and 4 months,
+The vaccine is a liquid given by mouth.
+Children get it at ages 2 and 4 months,

 and again at 6 months, depending on the brand of vaccine used.

 Rotavirus can cause severe diarrhea, which can lead to dehydration.

 Some kids who get it need care in a hospital.
 Besides protecting children who